TDN: Temporal Difference Networks for Efficient Action Recognition: Related work

 \paragraph{\bf Long-term temporal modeling.} Short-term clip-based networks fail to capture the long-range temporal structure.
-Several methods were proposed to overcome this limitation by stacking more frames with RNN~\cite{Ng15,DonahueJ2015} or long temporal convolution~\cite{DBLP:journals/pami/VarolLS18}, or using a sparse sampling and aggregation strategy~\cite{DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/eccv/ZhouAOT18,zhang2019v4d,DBLP:conf/aaai/HeZGLLLWW19}.
+Several methods were proposed to overcome this limitation by stacking more frames with RNN~\cite{Ng15,DonahueJ2015} or long temporal convolution~\cite{DBLP:journals/pami/VarolLS18}, or using a sparse sampling and aggregation strategy~\cite{DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/eccv/ZhouAOT18,zhang2019v4d,DBLP:conf/aaai/HeZGLLLWW19,li2020tea}.
 Among these methods, temporal segment network (TSN)~\cite{DBLP:conf/eccv/WangXW0LTG16} turned out to be an effective long-range modeling framework and obtained the state-of-the-art performance with 2D CNNs on several benchmarks.
 However, TSN with 2D CNNs only performed temporal fusion at the last stage and failed to capture the finer temporal structure.
 StNet~\cite{DBLP:conf/aaai/HeZGLLLWW19} proposed a local and global module to model temporal information hierarchically.
 V4D~\cite{zhang2019v4d} extended the TSN framework by proposing a principled 4D convolutional operator to aggregate long-range information from different stages.

-\paragraph{\bf Temporal difference representation.} Temporal difference operations appeared in several previous works for motion extraction, such as RGB Difference~\cite{DBLP:conf/eccv/WangXW0LTG16,ZhaoXL18,tdiff} and Feature Difference~\cite{DBLP:journals/corr/abs-1911-09435, DBLP:conf/iccv/JiangWGWY19}.
-RGB difference turned out to be an efficient alternative to optical flow motion representation in two-stream CNNs~\cite{DBLP:conf/eccv/WangXW0LTG16,ZhaoXL18,tdiff}.
+\paragraph{\bf Temporal difference representation.} Temporal difference operations appeared in several previous works for motion extraction, such as RGB Difference~\cite{DBLP:conf/eccv/WangXW0LTG16,ZhaoXL18,tdiff} and Feature Difference~\cite{DBLP:journals/corr/abs-1911-09435, DBLP:conf/iccv/JiangWGWY19,li2020tea}.
+RGB difference turned out to be an efficient alternative modality to optical flow as motion representation~\cite{DBLP:conf/eccv/WangXW0LTG16,ZhaoXL18,tdiff}.
 However, they only treated RGB differently with another video modality and trained a separate network to fuse with RGB stream.
-The work of TEINet~\cite{DBLP:journals/corr/abs-1911-09435} and STM~\cite{DBLP:conf/iccv/JiangWGWY19} employed a difference operation for network design.
-However, these two methods simply used a simple difference operator for short-term motion extraction and received less research attention than 3D convolutions.
+The work of TEINet~\cite{DBLP:journals/corr/abs-1911-09435}, TEA~\cite{li2020tea}, and STM~\cite{DBLP:conf/iccv/JiangWGWY19} employed a difference operation for network design.
+However, these two methods simply used a simple difference operator for single-level motion extraction and received less research attention than 3D convolutions.